 Pioneering this investigation, a 2016 study by Columbia University found that women whose income was lower than their male counterparts were almost 2.5 times more likely to experience depression, and four times more likely to experience an anxiety disorder.
 The researchers wanted to look beyond existing research on experiences of gender inequality in the workplace—for example, bullying, sexual harassment or outright sexist favoritism.
 Instead, they tried to examine the mental health effects of more invisible forms of economic discrimination—namely, the wage gap.

-Jonathan Platt from Columbia's Department of Epidemiology, says that although legislation and workplace policies have been developed to address sexist behaviours and attitudes, other forms of inequality are continuing. "[But] these structural factors are embedded into the institutional fabric of workplaces in the US, making them more difficult for affected individuals to recognise them as discriminatory," he says.
+Jonathan Platt from Columbia's Department of Epidemiology, says that although legislation and workplace policies have been developed to address sexist behaviours and attitudes, other forms of inequality are continuing. "[But] these structural factors are embedded into the institutional fabric of workplaces in the US, making them more difficult for affected individuals to recognize them as discriminatory," he says.

 Platt's study looked at more than 20,000 working adults in the US aged 30 to 65 years, from a range of industries.
-Researchers predicted that women affected by the wage gap would be more likely than men to internalise negative workplace experiences—for example, a missed promotion—as the results of their own inferior abilities as employees, rather than the product of systemic gender discrimination.
-Such a response, they hypothesised, would increase the likelihood of women suffering depression and anxiety.
+Researchers predicted that women affected by the wage gap would be more likely than men to internalize negative workplace experiences—for example, a missed promotion—as the results of their own inferior abilities as employees, rather than the product of systemic gender discrimination.
+Such a response, they hypothesized, would increase the likelihood of women suffering depression and anxiety.